sreyescurotto/Battlefield-Project-JetBrains/README.md

 # Battlefield-Project-JetBrains
-Here you have 4 stages of the entire course of JetbBrains
+Here you have 4 stages of the entire course of JetBrains